seanhess/seanhess.github.com/_posts/2012-02-01-mongodb_relational.md

 Let's say you want to record users that are attending events.
 You could store this data a variety of ways, but it's very likely that you'll want to get both the users attending an event, and the events a user is attending.
 It doesn't make sense to put either users under event, or events under users.

 Even though you're forced to be relational, a HUGE advantage over SQL is that you don't have to have a separate joining collection.
-We can store the relationships like we did with the blog posts.
-Put the relationship on both objects if you want.
+We can store the relationships inside the documents.
+Put the relationship on both if you want to query both directions.

 {% highlight javascript %}
 var party = { _id: "chessparty"